 Civil Liabilities of Board Members

-We will explain the civil liabilities of board members, briefly.
-In Turkey, board members of companies can be held civilly liable for their actions or omissions that result in harm to the company, its shareholders, or third parties.
-Civil liabilities of board members in Turkey primarily stem from breaches of their fiduciary duties and other legal obligations.
-Here are some key aspects of civil liabilities of board members in Turkey:
+Civil liabilities of board members is governed by Turkish Commercial Code.
+In Turkey, BOD members of companies can be held civilly liable for their actions or omissions that result in harm to the company, its shareholders, or third parties.
+BOD mermbers’ liabilities in Turkey primarily stem from breaches of their fiduciary duties and other legal obligations.
+Here are some key aspects of BOD members’ liabilities in Turkey:

 Breach of Fiduciary Duty

-Board members owe fiduciary duties to the company and its shareholders, including the duties of care, loyalty, and good faith.
-Breaching these duties by acting negligently, recklessly, or in bad faith can result in civil liability.
+BOD members owe fiduciary duties to the company and its shareholders, including the duties of care, loyalty, and good faith.
+Breaching these duties by acting negligently, recklessly, or in bad faith can result in liability.

 Negligence